neurobagel/documentation/docs/user_guide/config.md

 !!! info "Do these steps first for each deployment profile you set up"

-    All three production deployment profiles begin with the same initial steps.
+    Each production deployment profile requires a fresh deployment recipe and begins with the same initial steps.
-    Make sure to complete them before following the profile specific setup instructions:
+    Complete these steps before following the profile-specific setup instructions.

 #### Clone the recipe repository